yammmt/last-date/usage.md

 #### Update the other fields

-You can update your task name and its description in task detail page, but can't update "Last updated".
+You can update any fields of your task in task detail page.
 ![task detail page image](./img/task_detail.jpg)

 To access task detail page, click your task name in index page.